dhsolver/laravel-api/docs/Api.md

 - Added subscribe_override boolean field to user profile model
 - Added created_at, avatar_url, subscribe_override fields to the user session model (to match profile)
 - Added in_app_id to Tour model
+- Added analytics endpoints for tracking tour and stop activity